0203 389 6076

 Summary

-There is now very strict regulation governing the prescribing of Isotretinoin and if you would like me to prescribe then the following steps will need to be completed.
+There are now very strict regulations governing the prescribing of Isotretinoin and if you would like me to prescribe then the following steps will need to be completed.
 These can be completed during your initial consultation:-

 1. Attend for a consultation so that I can assess your skin and discuss treatment options.